 In the novel, Hazel says, “cancer books suck.”
 The Fault in Our Stars isn’t a cancer book.
 It is a book about unusual teenagers whose daily challenges and adventures are more engaging and funnier than vampires, werewolves, vicious robots, or flying dragons.

-All October, the STEM Teen Read is exploring the world of Ashes.
+STEM Teen Read is exploring the world of Ashes.

 An electromagnetic pulse flashes across the sky, destroying every electronic device, wiping out every computerized system, and killing billions.
 Alex hiked into the woods to say good-bye to her dead parents and personal demons.
 Now desperate to find out what happened after the pulse, Alex meets up with Tom—a young soldier—and Ellie, a girl whose grandfather was killed by the EMP.
 For this improvised family and the others who are spared, it’s now a question of who can be trusted and who is no longer human.